pangyyen/tp/docs/DeveloperGuide.md

 When the user starts an application, there will be an empty `ClinicBookCLinicBookAppointment`.
 It will be populated when the user executes `list-appointments` command.

+### Prescription

+The prescription-related features are facilitated by the `Prescription` class.
+The `Prescription` class is included in the `appointment` package.

+The set of `Prescription` class is an attribute for each `AppointmentEvent`, each `Prescription` contains one Medicine name and the attribute will be stored in `clinicbook.json`.

+Each `Prescription` is associated with a `AppointmentEvent` and the `Prescription` will be shown as a list of `Prescription` in the `AppointmentEvent`.

 ### \[Proposed\] Undo/redo feature